Advance provides training and support for general practice nurses in Australia.

 These online education modules explain how to use the tools in clinical practice.

 The Advance training is specifically designed for nurses working in Australian General Practices.
 The focus is on initiating palliative care and advance care planning in General Practice.
 The heart of the program is a set of screening and assessment tools to enable you to do this.
 The training will teach you how to use these tools in your clinical practice.
 The training aims to increase your skills and confidence in initiating conversations with older and/or chronically ill patients about advance care planning.
 It will also help you to identify and assess the needs of patients, and their carers, who might be at risk of deteriorating and dying.
-This training complements training being offered by other national programs such as PEPA and Decision Assist.
+This training complements training being offered by other national programs such as PEPA and Advance Care Planning Australia.

 You can get started today on the Advance Website – just click www.caresearch.com.au/advance> joining the project